public-transport/hafas-client/docs/departures.md

 	// todo: products
 	when:      new Date(),
 	direction: null, // only show departures heading to this station
-	duration:  10 // show departures for the next n minutes }
+	duration:  10, // show departures for the next n minutes
+	stationLines: false // parse & expose lines of the station?
+}
 ```